configcat/docs/website/docs/advanced/config-v2.md

 ### Percentage options for targeting rules

 You can add percentage options to your targeting rules.
-This is useful if you want to create more complex targeting rules, such as "turn on the feature for 20% of the users who use my Android app".
+This is useful if you want to create more complex targeting rules, such as "turn on the feature for 20% of the users who are on iOS, and off for 80%".

 ### Custom percentage attributes